nlckysolutions/nPhoneKIT/README.md

 | Works on Linux?          | ✅ Native Python code | ❌ Not really             |
 | Entirely free, always?   | ✅ Absolutely         | ❌ Has a paid FRP unlock  |
 | Works with other apps installed? | ✅ Totally!   | ❌ Literally checks for Wireshark and closes itself |

 ---

-### Notes:

-- nPhoneKIT has a feature called "Success Checks" which will contact external servers, telling them whether a said feature worked on your phone model.
-No personal data is sent.
-This helps improve nPhoneKIT.

----